Lessons Learned from My Sickness Part 15: Tender, Loving, Care (TLC)

 I want to make an exception.

-Fairly recently, I was confined at the hospital twice.
-The first was ten days long, the second was 11 days long.
+Fairly recently, I was confined to the hospital twice.
+The first was ten days long, and the second was 11 days long.

 Within those days I was subjected to lots of medical procedures.

-- I underwent ultra-sound guided thorasynthesis, CT scan, several x-rays, a CTT tube was inserted to my body, and pleurodesis.
+- I underwent ultra-sound guided thorasynthesis, CT scan, several x-rays, a CTT tube was inserted into my body, and pleurodesis.

 - I was treated by many physicians who were specialists in their own fields.